-In other words, if you do most of the bookkeeping yourself, an app can save you a significant amount of time.
+In other words, if you do the majority of the bookkeeping responsibilities on your own, an app can save you a significant amount of time.
 You are able to engage in activities on the spur of the moment that would normally interfere with your weekends.

 Chapter 2: Sole trader accounting software

 Software that helps you work smarter

-Find out what accounting software can do and use this guide to assist you in selecting the programme that is most suited for your company.
+Find out what accounting software is capable of doing, and use this guide to assist you in selecting the programme that is most suited for your company.

 The pros and cons of being a sole trader

-- You have the potential to earn more than you would have been able to if you had continued working for someone else.
+- You have the opportunity to earn more money than you would have been able to if you had continued working for someone else.

 But there are disadvantages too: